Sports coaching

 Is this qualification nationally recognised?

 Yes.
-It’s the New Zealand Certificate in Sport Coaching (Level 3), Ref: 3228, 40 credits on the NZQF.
+The New Zealand Certificate in Sport Coaching (Level 3) is a nationally recognised qualification on the New Zealand Qualifications Framework.

 How long does it take?